1powechri2/Skate-Spotter-BE/DTR.md

 Brandon Fiebiger - I wanted to get better as using React Native, become familiar with Python and how to incorporate camera shot technology into a real world application

-Chris - I want to be able to easily integrate a tech stack that I'm not as familiar with specifically React and Python/Flask.
+Chris - I want to be able to easily integrate a tech stack that I'm not as familiar with, specifically React and Python/Flask.

 Kurt - I want to become comfortable with building a mobile application using React Native and learn more about backend architecture.